-The U.S. Preventive Services Task Force (USPSTF) recommends that PCPs screen patients for depression and alcohol misuse.
+The U.S. Preventive Services Task Force (USPSTF) recommends that PCPs screen patients for depression, substance use disorder, and alcohol misuse.
 If left untreated, these disorders can adversely affect quality of life and clinical outcomes.
 Screening for these disorders is critical to treatment since it can contribute to the patient’s readiness to change.

 When doing a screening for depression in adults, remember to include the 99420 CPT Code and the ICD-10- CM Z13.89 code.

 The UnitedHealthcare Preventive Medicine and Screening Reimbursement Policy notes that counseling services are included in preventive medicine services.
-This policy is available on UHCprovider.com/Policies > Commercial (or Medicare Advantage Policies).
+This policy is available on UHCprovider.com/policies > Commercial (or Medicare Advantage Policies).
 The Preventive Care Services Coverage Determination Guideline is on UHCprovider.com/policies > Commercial Policies > Medical & Drug Policies and Coverage Determination Guidelines for UnitedHealthcare Commercial Plans.

 Optum has developed online preventive health resources that offer up-to-date information and tools to support treatment of major depressive disorder, alcohol and drug use disorder and attention-deficit/hyperactivity disorder (ADHD).
-The preventive health website, liveandworkwell.com (type in the word “clinician” to enter anonymously), includes:
+The preventive health website, prevention.liveandworkwell.com, includes:

 When a member receives services from more than one care provider, collaborate and coordinate effectively to help ensure care is comprehensive, safe and effective.
 Lack of communication may negatively affect quality patient care.
-For example, members with medical illnesses may also have mental health or substance use problems.
-Continuity and coordination of care are very important for patients with severe and persistent mental health and/or substance use problems.
+For example, members with medical illnesses may also have mental health or substance use disorders.
+Continuity and coordination of care is important for members with severe and persistent mental health and/or substance use disorders.
 This is especially true when the member is prescribed medication and has:

 Please contact Optum if you: